mono/cocos-sharp-samples/GoneBananas/Walkthrough.md

 ### Creating the First Scene

-In the GoneBananasApplication class, we created an instance of the first scene for the director to run using this line:
+In the GoneBananasApplication class, we created an instance of the first scene to run using this line:

     CCScene scene = GameStartLayer.GameStartLayerScene(mainWindow);